 3. Handoffs: Every recurring handoff has a Definition of Ready and Done (ProcessDriven).

-4. Templates: Reusable checklists/templates exist for our top 5 workflows (ProcessDriven).
+4. Templates: Reusable checklists/templates exist for the top 5 workflows (ProcessDriven).

 5. Ownership: Every process lists an owner and a decision-maker (Trainual).